nodejs/node/test/common/README.md

 ### isCPPSymbolsNotMapped
 * [&lt;Boolean>]

-Platform check for c++ symbols are mapped or not.
+Platform check for C++ symbols are mapped or not.

 ### leakedGlobals()
 * return [&lt;Array>]